gdha/adhocr/README.md

 We can use the adhocr command to copy files to many systems at once, e.g.

 <pre>
-$ adhocr -f ./yy -up -c  "/home/gdhaese1/bin/daily_disk_scan.sh bin/"
+$ adhocr -f ./yy -up -c  "/home/gdhaese/bin/daily_disk_scan.sh bin/"
 </pre>

-The above command (notice the +-up+ option of upload) will copy the local file +/home/gdhaese1/bin/daily_disk_scan.sh+ to all the systems listed in file +./yy+ to the remote location +bin/+ of user $USER (yourself when +-u+ option is not given).
+The above command (notice the `-up` option of upload) will copy the local file `/home/gdhaese/bin/daily_disk_scan.sh` to all the systems listed in file `./yy` to the remote location `bin/` of user $USER (yourself when `-u` option is not given).
 Suppose in file yy we listed 800 systems then we better increase the limit of the maximum processes to run in parallel from the default 10 to something like 30 to speed up the copy process.
-Another handy option to change is the timeout (option +-t+), which is by default 900 seconds, to decrease this to something like 20 seconds.
+Another handy option to change is the timeout (option `-t`), which is by default 900 seconds, to decrease this to something like 20 seconds.

-To download use option +-dl+, is very similar, but in the command option +-c+ we mention first the remote location of the file and then the local location.
+To download use option `-dl`, is very similar, but in the command option `-c` we mention first the remote location of the file and then the local location.
 For example to copy a script using expect and scp to all known HP-UX 11.11 based systems with a time-out of maximum 30 seconds and maximum 30 parallelized processes in the background:

 <pre>
-$ adhocr -p 30 -t 30 -f systems/HPUX1111-systems -up -c "/home/gdhaese1/HPSIM/HPUX-Upgrade-RSP.sh  bin/"
+$ adhocr -p 30 -t 30 -f systems/HPUX1111-systems -up -c "/home/gdhaese/HPSIM/HPUX-Upgrade-RSP.sh  bin/"
 </pre>

 # Using adhocr to query simple things